Joe Biden Says He Regrets Not Running For President In 2016

 “We are all lucky that Hunter and Hallie found each other as they were putting their lives together again after such sadness.
 They have mine and Jill’s full and complete support and we are happy for them.”

-[Featured image by Susan Walsh/ AP Images]
+[Featured Image by Susan Walsh/ AP Images]